 If you have any questions about interlibrary loan services during this time, please email Emily Mineart at firstname.lastname@example.org.

-The Archives continues to provide reference and research assistance virtually.
-Individuals are welcome to email email@example.com or call (563) 387-1805 during business hours with questions or to schedule a virtual reference appointment.
+The Archives continues to provide reference and research assistance.
+Individuals are welcome to email email@example.com or call (563) 387-1805 during business hours with questions or to schedule a reference appointment, virtually or on-site.

-The Reading Room is closed to the public and drop-in visitors.
+The Reading Room is closed to drop-in visitors.
+Please contact the archivist to schedule an appointment for your visit.
 The archivist will make reasonable accommodations to provide scans of archival documents as needed, providing the originals are stable enough for reproduction.
 Faculty, staff, and administrators needing to access physical files in the course of their work may make an appointment to visit the Reading Room, or have select files sent to them by email or campus mail.

 If you have any questions about archival services during this time, please contact Hayley Jackson at firstname.lastname@example.org.

 The COVID-19 pandemic is an historical moment that will be of great interest to future historians and researchers.
 To preserve this history, the Luther College Archives is collecting material documenting how COVID-19 has affected our campus community.
 We invite faculty, staff, and students to submit material reflecting their experience to be preserved in the Archives.
 We will accept a variety of submissions, including (but not limited to) photos, documents, audio and video recordings, and journal entries.